paulpflug/vue-filters/README.md

 # vue-filters

 A collection of filters for vue.
 Designed for [**webpack**](https://webpack.github.io/) workflows.

 ## Policy

 all sorts of filters can be submitted.
 There will be no removes because of deprecation.
-If the API of a filter changes the name has to change.
+If the API of a filter changes, the name has to change.

 ## Install